excid3/simple_calendar/README.md

-    :start_day       # starting day of week, default: :sunday :empty_date      # block called when a date is empty :class           # HTML class attribute for the calendar
+    :start_day       # starting day of week, default: :sunday :empty_date      # block called when a date is empty :class           # HTML class attribute for the calendar :params          # Any extra params you'd like in the URL (automatically includes month and year)

 If you wish to have Monday as the first day of the week, you'll need to change a couple things.
 First, when rendering the calendar, use the